cybergarage/uecho/doc/device_overview.md

 ### 3. Setting

 To implement the device, you have only to handle write requests from other nodes because The `uecho` handles other standard read and notification requests automatically.
-To handle the write requests, use `uecho_object_setpropertywriterequesthandler()` as the following:
+To grant the write requests and get the property data, use `uecho_object_setpropertywriterequesthandler()` as the following:

 ```
 bool object_propertywriterequesthandler(uEchoObject* obj, uEchoProperty* prop, uEchoEsv esv, size_t pdc, byte *edt)